bala280597/K8s-Automation/Readme.md

         - containerPort: 8080
 ```
 In the above Yaml, I had created Kind: Deployment and Service.
 With Deployment, I created pods with the image we build in previous stage.
-Replica denotes number of instances scaled up.
-Template refer to pod template. with selector, we can choose pods.
+Replica refers number of instances scaled up.
+Template refer to pod template which mean while creating deployment , pods are also created. with selector, we can choose pods for the deployment.
 With Service, We can actually expose deployment to ip address.Here I used cluster IP.
 Other options like loadbalencer, nodeport available.
 Here selector selects deployment that need to be exposed.